jgpestana/software-bounty-program/Agreement.md

 **Size:** 55%
 **Fermat components:** Component d, component e.

+Also, explain the work that is excluded of this project version.

 ## EVALUATION
 Provide the acceptance criteria for the features described on the scope.